25 Tricks To Make Your Groceries Last Longer

 Most of this wasted food is fresh produce.
 While eating fresh fruits and vegetables is the best choice for your health, it often poses a challenge when trying to use it up before it goes bad.
 More fruits and vegetables are wasted in the United States than any other food.
 In fact, more fresh food is wasted (52%) than is actually consumed (48%).

 While this news can get you down, the good news is that there are tricks to help you extend the shelf-life of your fresh foods:

 - Chop dry green onions and store them in a clean, dry plastic water bottle.
 Then store them in the freezer and simply sprinkle out when needed.

 - Store potatoes away from onions which makes them spoil faster.
-Store potatoes with apples instead to keep them from sprouting.
+You can also store potatoes with apples to keep them from sprouting.

-- Slip onions into a pantyhose for storage.
+- Slip onions into a pair of clean pantyhose for storage.
 Tie a knot in between each onion to separate them.
 This can help keep them for up to eight months.

 - Avoid storing mushrooms in plastic, which can trap moisture causing them to spoil faster.
 Instead, store them in a paper bag or cardboard box in either a cool dry place or in the refrigerator.

 - The main culprit to wilting salad greens is moisture.
-Store salad greens in a bowl, place a paper towel on top to help absorb moisture and cover or toss a paper towel in the produce bag.
+Store salad greens in a bowl, place a paper towel on top to help absorb moisture and cover.
+Or toss a paper towel in the bag before putting it in the fridge.
 Also, put that salad spinner to good use to help absorb excess water after washing.

 - Wrap broccoli, lettuce, and celery in foil before storing them in the fridge.